dmitry-salnikov/articles/posts/2009-05-30-catalystx-dispatcher-asgraph.md

 $graph->run;
 print $graph->graph->as_txt;
 ```

-The code is on [my git server](http://git.lumberjaph.net/p5-catalystx-dispatcher-asgraph.git/) for the moment.

 For thoses who are interested by visualization, I'll publish soon some (at least I think) really nice visualisations about CPAN, Perl, and his community, that we have created at [$work](http://rtgi.fr).